Naples Florida is well into a culinary renaissance and their food scene has really evolved. Midwestern US fare and Italian once was ...

 Skyline Drive and Blue Ridge Parkway and Shenandoah National Park.
 Shenandoah National Park is one of the most accessible US National Parks, located only 75 miles from Washington, DC.
 Skyline Drive runs 105 miles, along the entire length of Shenandoah National Park.
 There are dozens of majestic scenic stops with access to hundreds of miles of hiking trails.

-Many have called Skyline Drive the greatest scenic drive in America, especially in fall when the colors are changing (like right now!).
+Many have called Skyline Drive the greatest scenic drive in America, especially in fall when the colors are changing.
 At the southern end of Skyline Drive and Shenandoah National Park, continue your glorious long road trip on Blue Ridge Parkway for another 469 miles.
-During our many Skyline Drive and Blue Ridge Parkway road trips, we have seen bicyclists, motorcyclists, classic cars, and vehicles of all types.
+During many Skyline Drive and Blue Ridge Parkway road trips, we have seen bicyclists, motorcyclists, classic cars, and vehicles of all types.
 If you drive all 574 miles of Skyline Drive and Blue Ridge Parkway, congratulations, you have covered about 25% of the Appalachian Trail—which parallels and meanders along both scenic roads.
 Oh, we have also seen black bears bumbling across the road and trails.

 Shenandoah Spirits Trail / BeerWerks Trail: Sticking with the trail theme, after some Tuscarora Trail hiking and Skyline Drive driving, Shenandoah Valley has dozens of places to quench your thirst.
 While some places have been operating for many years, the newly launched Shenandoah Spirits Trail and Shenandoah BeerWerks Trail links them together for a better tourist experience.